govuk-one-login/govuk-one-login-frontend/packages/frontend-ui/components/spinner/README.md

 ## Manual Testing

+The nunjucks files in this folder are to allow automated accessibility testing, most users of the spinner component will only need the CSS and script files.

 There is a `/spinner` page in the alpha-app that will display the spinner component.

 An endpoint has been created in the alpha-app at `/api` that will return a pending result for a specified number of requests before returning a success response.